td0m/go-order/README.md

 ## Roadmap

 The following features are still in consideration:
- - (in progress)sorting const, var, and type blocks
+ - sorting inside of const, var, and type blocks
  - sorting struct fields